Research-Practice Partnerships at AIR

 - Conduct collaborative research projects.

-- Engage around results to increase research findings’ access and use.
+- Engage around results to increase the access and use of research findings.

-- Build a collaborative infrastructure and facilitate convenings.
+- Build a collaborative infrastructure and facilitate convenings for the partnership.

 Examples of AIR’s work